JFtechOfficial/dozer-autohide-applescript/README.md

 # Dozer Autohide
-Add autohide funtion to Dozer (by [Mortennn]((https://github.com/Mortennn/Dozer)).
+Add autohide funtion to Dozer (by [Mortennn](https://github.com/Mortennn/Dozer)).

 # How To
-Use applescript to run dozer after starup and sen ket code to hide the menu items.
+Use applescript to run dozer after starup and send key code to hide the menu items.

 1. Download and install Dozer.